devwindsw/life_on_mars/fscrypt/README.md

 # Quick Start

-/dev/sdb1 and /mnt/data1/irvine shall be replaced by your own.
+/dev/sdb1 and /mnt/data1/irvine shall be replaced with your own.

 ```
 getconf PAGE_SIZE